skateorbike/skateorbike.github.io/_posts/2016-11-01-miki-vuckovich.md

 Gullwing team manager Jim Goodrich gave me a pair of trucks after the Upland contest.
 I also got a photo from that contest in TWS issue 2.
 But getting trucks from Jim was fantastic.
 I’ve gotten lots of free equipment over the years, but that was the first time I got something I felt I earned.
 Even though I know he was just being cool.

 Getting a board from [Lance Mountain](https://www.instagram.com/lancemountain/) a couple weeks ago was a pretty close second.
 Didn’t expect that, at 48, and from a guy I’ve known and admired for decades.
-But his pulling a board out of his car and handing it time caught me off guard — I choked up.
+But his pulling a board out of his car and handing it to me caught me off guard — I choked up.
 It’s been a blast riding that thing.
 And it happens to be orange, like my Stigmata!

 ![lance board](/images/miki-vuckovich/lance-board.jpg)
 _Gift from Lance_